Foreign Domicile: Tax Policy and Reforms

 On the date of publication the Treasury announced that the Finance Bill was incomplete and amendments covering almost every aspect of the rules were made in the course of progress of the Finance Bill.
 Thirty pages of amendments duly emerged in mid June – far too late in the Finance Bill timetable to give them any serious consideration.
 Forty eight more Report Stage amendments were published on 26 June.
 The report stage and third reading (after which no further amendments could be made) were held on 1 and 2 July 2008.
 Avery Jones notes that "Report Stage amendments are usually a disaster."

-As a result, the final legislation poses problems which will occupy practitioners and HMRC for many years, but it is also noteworthy that during the first three months of 2008/09 taxpayers could not know what laws governed transactions which they might wish to carry out, or what record keeping would be required of them.
+As a result, the final legislation poses problems which will occupy practitioners and (so far as they care about the legislation) HMRC for many years, but it is also noteworthy that during the first three months of 2008/09 taxpayers could not know what laws governed transactions which they might wish to carry out, or what record keeping would be required of them.

 The former editor of Taxation is blunt: